 Can I Manage Allergies With Over-the-Counter Drugs?

 Many people find the allergy medicine they buy at the drug store is enough to relieve their symptoms.
 Antihistamines like Allegra, Benadryl, Claritin, and Zyrtec treat nasal congestion from allergies.
 You can also use a saline rinse or decongestant pill, if you don’t have high blood pressure.
 Decongestant sprays can help unstop your nose, but you should only use them for three days.
 Steroid nasal sprays reduce inflammation.
-Only one, Nasacort, is currently available over the counter.
+Only two, Nasacort and Flonase, are currently available over the counter.

 If those don’t work, see your doctor.
-There are other medicines that he can prescribe to make you feel better.
+There are other drugs that he can prescribe to make you feel better.

 If you’re among the 37 million Americans who suffer from sinus problems, you know just how miserable the symptoms can make you feel.
 The congestion.
 The facial pain.
 The postnasal drip-drip-drip.